Wall Cracks 8-17-07 Pete Ramey

 When I see this occurring I usually put the owner on a “once a week forever” anti-fungal soak to keep the infection from getting re-established and instruct them to try not to look at the crack.

 A very similar story can happen to the dermal and/or epidermal laminae as well.
-An old wall crack can damage the laminae, a benign tumor can disrupt growth, a deformity or an adaptive change in the coffin bone can leave a gap in the laminae.
+An old wall crack can damage the laminae, a benign tumor or a keratoma can disrupt growth, a deformity or an adaptive change in the coffin bone can leave a gap in the laminae.
 The natural crena or cleft at the center of the coffin bone is over exaggerated in some horses - most commonly, it seems, in draft stock.
 This can also leave a gap in the laminae (If you see a horse with multiple, dead-center toe cracks you can count on this one; look for the tell-tale ‘divot’ in the sole, mirroring the ‘notched’ shape of the coffin bone.

 The end result to all these (and more) is that sometimes there is a missing laminae or two on some horses - a little hole in the "white line."
 Like the coronary scarring, it is usually not a big deal except that it can be another entry point for fungus, which often spreads the damage to the other laminae and the hoof wall.
 Again, in these cases I usually use an anti-fungal soaking routine to help me grow out the cracks and separation, and then put the customer on a “once a week forever” anti-fungal soak to keep the big problems from coming back.
 This is a good idea when any permanent ‘hole’ is present.